Kennewick, Washington: Health care

 The largest hospital in Kennewick is Trios, located in the Southridge area.
 Kennewick General Hospital rebranded to Trios upon the opening of their Southridge hospital.
 Prior to this, the system's primary hospital was located near Kennewick High School on a campus that continues to be used for medical care.
 Trios also operates clinics and urgent care facilities throughout the Tri-Cities.
 The main Trios Hospital has 111 beds for treating patients.
 Having many clinics around the Tri-Cities, Kadlec Regional Medical Center in Richland is another major health care provider in Kennewick with Miramar Health Center, a Yakima Valley focused provider, also having a clinic.

 Trios is a Level III trauma center and is the only hospital in the Tri-Cities that is a designated as a pediatric trauma center.
 Kadlec is a Level II trauma center and often receives victims from car accidents.
-Patients needing further care are often transported to Harborview Medical Center in Seattle, which is the only Level I trauma center in the Pacific Northwest.
+Patients needing further care are often transported to Harborview Medical Center in Seattle, or OHSU Trauma Center Portland, which are the only 2 Level I trauma center in the Pacific Northwest.
 Children with significant medical needs are often treated at Seattle Children's.
 Seattle Children's operates a clinic in Kennewick.